Clonal interference and Muller's ratchet in spatial habitats: Model

 \section{Model}

 The spatial constraints are realized as a one dimensional lattice of size $L$ with periodic boundary conditions, where each point represents a single organism that occupies a space \cite{Otwinowski2011a}.
-The evolution follows standard Wright-Fisher dynamics in discrete generations, where the next fitness of each site is chosen randomly from one of the parents in the neighborhood, weighted according to their fitness.
-The smallest possible neighborhood in one dimension is such that the child in the next generation inherits the fitness from only two possible parents, that is, the fitness $f_{i}(t+1)$ of site $i$ at generation $t+1$ is chosen from either $f_{i}(t)$ or $f_{i+1}(t)$.
+The evolution follows standard haploid asexual Wright-Fisher dynamics in discrete generations, where the next fitness of each site is chosen randomly from one of the parents in the neighborhood, weighted according to their fitness.
+The smallest possible neighborhood in one dimension is such that the child in the next generation inherits its genotype and fitness from only two possible parents, that is, the fitness $f_{i}(t+1)$ of site $i$ at generation $t+1$ is chosen from either $f_{i}(t)$ or $f_{i+1}(t)$.
+In other words, $f_{i}(t+1)=f_{i}(t)$ with probability $f_{i}(t)/(f_{i}(t)+f_{i+1}(t))$, and $f_{i}(t+1)=f_{i+1}(t)$ with probability $f_{i+1}(t)/(f_{i}(t)+f_{i+1}(t))$.
+Simulations were written in \texttt{C} and parallelized with \texttt{parallel} \cite{Tange2011a} (code available upon request).

-In the case of a homogeneous system of fitness 1, where a single mutant appears with fitness $1+s$, the fixation probability for a beneficial mutation is the same as in the well-mixed case, $\pi=2s$ \cite{Maruyama1970,Maruyama1974}.
-Intuitively, the fixation probability is unaffected because a single mutation has ample time to compete with the entire system, regardless of spatial structure.
-Since the fixation probability is the same, the speed of evolution in the periodic selection regime is the same as in the well-mixed case.
-What is different is the timescale of fixation.